geut/brand/README.md

 ### Publishing to npm

-To publish new versions of all public packages to the beta channel:
+To publish new versions of all public packages to npm:

 ```bash
 yarn build